laboon/ebook/text/45_test_driven_development.md

 # Test-Driven Development

-Although we have covered how to write unit tests from a broad perspective, the question remains - how do we integrate test writing into the software development process?
+Although we have covered how to write unit tests from a broad perspective, the question remains---how do we integrate test writing into the software development process?
 In the old days, software testing was often an entirely separate process from writing the code, but today, software quality is the job of developers, as well.
 Conversely, software testing has acquired many aspects of development; it is the rare tester who never has to write any code.
 Even testers who mostly do manual testing will often write integration scripts or other tools.

 Test-Driven Development (TDD) is one methodology for writing quality software  with a well-thought-out testing suite.
 By following the tenets of TDD, developers will know what to test, in what order, and a way of balancing unit testing and coding the application under test.
 It's not a panacea, of course.
 In the software world, as Frederick Brooks reminds us, there is no silver bullet.
 However, by using TDD properly, the werewolf of software development can be tamed a little bit.